adrelanos/aeternity-wiki/Installing-on-Windows-(work-in-progress,-help-wanted).md

 It is not confirmed whether we want to go that route: https://github.com/aeternity/testnet/issues/5

 I thought that if the code is written in Erlang, it should be possible to run on any platform.
+See instructions for [Ubuntu](https://github.com/aeternity/testnet/blob/master/docs/compile_ubuntu.md) and [Mac](https://github.com/aeternity/testnet/blob/master/docs/compile_mac.md).

 In my work as web developer I make web apps look sleek and load fast, I hate managing dependencies and solving build issues.
 But I gave it a shot anyway, it cannot be that hard?